eliaskarre/SpatialPPI/README.md

 ## What was done in this repository

-Based on the current files, the project work includes:

 ### 1) Data preparation and mapping

 - Scripts in `data/` map gene/protein identifiers to UniProt and normalize localization tables.